ctaylo21/jarvis/README.md

 4. **Asynchronous linting** - *NeoVim*
 5. **Session management** - *Tmux*

+    Create sessions for each project with a custom layout.
+Quickly browse, create, and delete sessions.
+Tmux even keeps sessions alive if the terminal is closed.

 6. **Keyword auto-complete** - *NeoVim* and *zsh*

     Neovim - Automatic, asynchronous keyword completion available in the current buffer via [deoplete](https://github.com/Shougo/deoplete.nvim).